Queensland soldiers welcomed home

 “On behalf of all Australians, I thank them for their service.
 I also personally acknowledge the consistent, patient and compassionate support these troops have received from family and friends, gathered here and across our nation.

 “Sadly, the 3 RAR TG deployment came at a cost, with three soldiers killed and several wounded in action.
-Today, the thoughts and prayers of all Defence personnel are also with these soldiers, their family and friends,” he said.
+Today, the thoughts and prayers of all Defence personnel are also with these soldiers, their family and friends.”

 The Task Group was drawn predominantly from Brisbane’s 7th Brigade and Townsville’s 3rd Brigade, but also drew on the expertise of members from units all around Australia.